-True Returned if the glXMakeContextCurrent subroutine is successful.
+True Returned if the gIXMakeContextCurrent subroutine is successful.

-False Returned if the qIXMakeContextCurrent subroutine is not successful.
-The previously current rendering
+False Returned if the gIXMakeContextCurrent subroutine is not successful.
+The previously current rendering context and drawable (if any) remain unchanged.

 A process is a single execution environment, implemented in a single address space, consisting of one or more threads.